Judges for Small Claims Court Cases in Mills County

-A Justice of the Peace for Mills County hears small claims court cases for Mills County.
+The justice of the peace for Mills County presides over small claims court actions for Mills County.
+Small Claims actions are heard in 1 courthouses throughout Mills County.

 Can I file my case in small claims court?